Kishorevb/kickstat/README.md

 conn.execute("CREATE REL TABLE StadiumCountry(FROM Stadium TO Country)")
 conn.execute("CREATE REL TABLE RefereeCountry(FROM Referee TO Country)")
 conn.execute("CREATE REL TABLE ManagerCountry(FROM Managers TO Country)")
-conn.execute("CREATE REL TABLE MatchCompetitionStage(FROM MatchNode TO CompetitionStage)") conn.execute("CREATE REL TABLE MatchHeldInStadium(FROM MatchNode TO Stadium)")
+conn.execute("CREATE REL TABLE MatchCompetitionStage(FROM MatchNode TO CompetitionStage)")
 conn.execute("CREATE REL TABLE MatchReferee(FROM MatchNode TO Referee)")